hjuntan/tp/docs/DeveloperGuide.md

 1. Initial launch

-   1. Download the jar file and copy into an empty folder
+   1. Download the jar file and copy into an empty folder.

-   1. cd into that folder and execute the command `java -jar AronaPro.jar` <br>
+   1. cd into that folder and execute the command `java -jar AronaPro.jar`. <br>
    Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

 1. Saving window preferences